minio/kes-docs/content/integrations/hashicorp-vault-keystore.md

 ### Encrypt Vault-stored Keys

-Hasicorp's [Transit](https://developer.hashicorp.com/vault/docs/secrets/transit) functionality provides a means to encrypt and decrypt keys stored in the vault.
+Hashicorp's [Transit](https://developer.hashicorp.com/vault/docs/secrets/transit) functionality provides a means to encrypt and decrypt keys stored in the vault.
 This provides an additional layer of encryption that may be useful in specific use cases.

 When enabled, Hashicorp stores a key in the Vault to encrypt or decrypt the other keys stored in the vault.
 KES then uses the vault-managed key to store or retrieve keys from the Vault.

+{{< admonition type="warning" >}}
+If the specified transit key is incorrect, disabled, removed, or otherwise unaccessible, KES cannot retrieve any vault keys nor perform any en/decryption operations relying on those keys.
+{{< /admonition >}}

 To configure Transit, add the following section to the KES Configuration YAML's `keystore.vault` section: